Rohitjoshi9023/malax-antivirus-tester/README.md

 It is a little handy tool helps you to check Antivirus real time virus detection is working or not.

 It is Open Source Application Developed by **Rox Studio Developer** for Testing Antivirus

+## How to use Malax to Detect Antivirus Real Time virus Detection is working or not ??